harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 **Best for:** Backpacks, hats, or travel gear

 ```
 Look at the attached product images.
-A medium-shot of [INSERT PERSON DESCRIPTION - e.g., a cool teenager in a hoodie] walking down a subway corridor.
+A medium-shot of [INSERT PERSON DESCRIPTION - e.g., the attached person] walking down a subway corridor.
 They are wearing/carrying [THIS EXACT PRODUCT].
 The lighting is fluorescent and slightly green-tinted for a cinematic "Matrix" vibe.
 The product is clearly visible and naturally integrated into their outfit.
 ```

 **Example Result:** A cool model walking in a subway station wearing/holding your product.